bonheurNE07/agroform/README.md

 AgroForm empowers agricultural companies by providing them with a robust platform to manage their operations more efficiently.
 By simplifying data management and extraction processes, AgroForm enhances productivity and decision-making in the agricultural sector.

-For more information and to get started with AgroForm, visit our GitHub repos
+For more information and to get started with AgroForm, visit our GitHub repository.